Forensicom/Bootcamp/README.md

 * Health@Work: On site health screenings, flu clinics, group fitness classes, ergonomic assessments and more provided directly to the workplace.

 This company was early to market with a clean, simplified, always available user experience available as an app on mobile devices.
 Being early to market allowed them to obtain funding from key players in this space, such as Telus.
-Now that their platform is complete and stable, they can offer a customized, branded user experience to other healthcare providers.
+Now that their platform is complete and stable, they can offer a customized, branded user experience to other healthcare benefits providers.
 Competitors solutions are not mature enough at this point to compete.
 For now, League has the advantage of being both well funded and first to the market.
 Examples of two competitors are [Lumity](https://www.lumity.com/) and [Zenefits](https://www.zenefits.com/).
 They are new and moving into this same space, however both are US based[^7].

-An example of this advantage in action is an announcement that came out in March 2022.
-League had announced that it had partnered with Google Cloud[^8].  this strategic partnership will allow provider to access League technology through the Google Marketplace and and customize it as needed to optimize their customers experience[^9].
+The momentum behind League picked up its pace in 2022.
+In March 2022 League announced that it had partnered with Google Cloud[^8].  this strategic partnership will allow provider to access League technology through the Google Marketplace and and customize it as needed to optimize their customers experience[^9].

+### Tech Stack
-*** **Which technologies are they currently using, and how are they implementing them?**\ The backend technologies used by League are as follows:
+The backend technologies used by League are as follows:
 Application and Data: Javascript, JQuery, React, NGINX, PostgreSQL, MongoDB, Google Drive, GraphQL, Swift, Google Compute Engine, Objective C, League also these utilities: PayPal, Google Maps, Google Analytics, DevOps, GitHub, Git, Docker, npm, Jenkins, PyCharm, Android Studio, ESLint, Docker Compose, Grafana, CircleCl[^10].

 The third-party applications used to support the League platform are common technologies which are integrated into many types of applications.
 While leveraging third-party technology to drive the solution gets it to market faster at a lower cost, it does increase the risks often associated to supply chain.
-Supply chain risks would include a technology moving to end of life, faulty or flawed being added into the League solution, or a cyber attack that leverages the third party solution to gain access to League Inc., data.
+Supply chain risks would lack of control over a third-party technology moving to end of life, faulty or flawed code being added into the League solution, or a cyber attack that leverages the third party solution to gain access to League Inc., data.

-## Landscape

-**What domain of the financial industry is the company in?** \
-The company is supporting Healthcare on the consumer, practicioner and insurance sides.

-**What have been the major trends and innovations of this domain over the last 5–10 years?** \
-This domain has been very slow to evolve, as the regulatory requirements around privacy, and data jurisdiction are difficult to navigate.
-Generally speaking, the entire Healthcare sector is in the process of migrating from a paper-based claims system to a fully electronic, unified user experience, but is has not happened quickly.
-The transfer of this sector over to a fully electronic experience has been aligned somewhat with the evolution of cyber security controls.
-Prior to 2012, no data was safe.
-The protective technology was not good enough to keep threat actors out.
-That has recently evolved and the improvements to data security are now at the point where data can be protected, reliably.
-Now that it is safe to store healthcare data electronically we can expect to see a big uptick in the pace of this evolution.

-**What are the other major companies in this domain?** \
-The major players in Canadian Healthcare are Manulife, Canadalife, Sunlife, Blue Cross and GMS.
-Companies similar to League in the USA are Practo, Medisafe, and Meru Health.

 ## Results

-**What has been the business impact of this company so far?** \
 From platform to Powered by League, capitalizing on Partner relationships to expand.
 By February 2020, League was offering its HBX platform to wealth management and benefits provider Canada Life‘s customers.
-Months later, the company announced its ‘Powered by League’ partner program to power digital health infrastructure for pharmacies, health systems, and financial institutions.[^6]
-By the end of the year, League had partnered with Loblaw Companies to build the grocery giant’s new health-focused app, PC Health (Wittington Ventures is also notably the subsidiary of a holding company owned by the Weston family, which also owns and operates Loblaws).
+Months later, the company announced its ‘Powered by League’ partner program to power digital health infrastructure for pharmacies, health systems, and financial institutions.[^6] By the end of the year, League had partnered with Loblaw Companies to build the grocery giant’s new health-focused app, PC Health (Wittington Ventures is also the subsidiary of a holding company owned by the Weston family, which also owns and operates Loblaws).
 League also signed agreements in 2021 to build the health and benefits and benefits platform for Humana, the third-largest health insurance provider in the United States.

-**What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?** \

 Some of the traditional metrics in the healthcare claims space are[^11]:
 * First contact resolution rate